senzhaocode/FuSViz_docs/docs/FAQ.rst

 -  No, there are several reasons for it:

-   -  First, genotype information of SVs is available in raw output of only a few callers.
+   -  Firstly, genotype information of SVs is available in raw output of only a few callers.
-   -  Second, the precision of genotype information highly depends on the type of SVs.
+   -  Secondly, the precision of genotype information highly depends on the type of SVs.
 In general, duplication and deletion can be genotyped relatively accurate.
 Genotype of insertion and inversion can be inferred but with less precision.
-Most tools have a limited capacity to do translocation genotyping.
+Most tools have a limited capacity to genotype translocation.
-   -  Third, it is challenging to make a consensus on SV genotypes in merging process if discordance from different callers is present.
+   -  Thirdly, it is challenging to make a consensus on SV genotypes in merging process if discordance from different callers is present.

 **8. Does FuSViz have a functionality to allow alignment file (BAM) as